In this post you’ll learn …

 Plus, if your vinyl siding has recently experienced weather damage or fading, you can restore it to its original appearance.
 And, according to Benjamin Moore®, you can actually “protect your siding with the latest coating technology and quality paint products.”
 If you’re considering painting your home’s vinyl siding, read through this guide for information about the types of paint you should use and some other helpful maintenance tips.

 You’ll need paint that is specifically formulated for vinyl applications.
 These usually contain a blend of urethane and acrylic resins.
 Benjamin Moore® and Sherwin Williams® both carry paints that are made specifically for vinyl siding.

-Benjamin Moore carries the MoorGard® brand which provides excellent adhesion and durability.
+Benjamin Moore® provides paints with excellent adhesion and durability.
 Personally, I would recommend Sherwin Williams’ line of VinylSafe™ Colors for Vinyl Siding.
 Their color technology provides a solution to yet another problem home owner’s face when painting their vinyl siding: color limitations.

-With that said, Sherwin Williams’ line of paint provides a great color selection and promises “excellent performance on vinyl without buckling—even when using a dark color.”
-So, go where you have more options that provides more flexibility in your paint selection.
+With that, Sherwin Williams’ line of paint provides a great color selection and promises “excellent performance on vinyl without buckling—even when using a dark color.”
+So, shop where you have more options and more flexibility in your paint selection.

 The good news is that painting your vinyl siding is relatively inexpensive.
-If you have the proper tools and experience, it is a task that you could handle yourself.
+If you have the proper tools and experience, it is a task that you can handle yourself.
 The costs incurred will include the paint, cleaning supplies and a power washer.
-It will cost you upwards of $300 for the paint and cleaning supplies (for a 1000 sq. ft. home), plus the cost of renting ladders/scaffolding, and a power washer.
-The average 1000 sq.ft. home will require about 6-8 gallons of paint.
+It will cost you upwards of $300 for the paint and cleaning supplies (for a 1,000 sq. ft. home), plus the cost of renting ladders/scaffolding, and a power washer.
+The average 1,000 sq. ft. home will require about 6-8 gallons of paint.

 Steps to Paint Vinyl Siding